Philip Dehany

-Philip Dehany (died 1809) was a West Indies plantation owner and cricket pioneer.
+Philip Dehany (died 1809) was a West Indies plantation owner.
 He sat in the House of Commons from 1778 to 1780.

 Early life

 Dehany was the eldest son of David Dehany, merchant of Bristol and planter of Jamaica, and his wife Mary Gregory, daughter of Matthew Gregory.
 He was educated at Westminster School and was admitted at Trinity College, Cambridge on 3 July 1752 aged 18.
 In 1754 he succeeded his father to the Point and Barbican sugar estates in Hanover, Jamaica.